xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Type    is a number specifying whether to sort the field by labels or values.
+Type&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether to sort the field by labels or values.
 Use one to sort by values or two to sort by labels.

-Custom    is a number that specifies what kind of custom sorting you want.
+Custom&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies what kind of custom sorting you want.
 This corresponds to the First Key Sort Order drop-down box in the Sort Options dialog box.
 For a PivotTable report, custom is a number indicating what custom sort order to use when sorting labels.

 <table>
 <tbody>